How Employers Can Better Support Employees with Obesity

 Create Lasting Weight Loss Using Psychology is a 10-session program designed to help people think and feel differently about weight loss.
 Developed by Dr. Chris Mosunic, a licensed psychologist and registered dietitian, the program uses vital know-how from clinical psychology and cognitive behavioral therapy to support people with their weight management goals.

 Listeners will learn about the relationship between food and feelings, how thinking differently can help them lose weight, and the role of pleasure and joy in the journey.
-They’ll walk away with tools for making positive choices every day and helping make weight-loss motivation stick.
+They’ll walk away with tools for making positive choices every day and helping make weight-loss motivation stick, even when workplace demands and stress make behavior change more challenging.
 Listeners also will be able to reframe how they think about exercise so it becomes something to embrace rather than dread.

 More steps employers can take to better support employees with obesity